dave-heslop74/PmagPylot/INDEX.md

 ## Versioning note

-This index currently covers two workflows (reversal/common mean test; conglomerate test) plus a full ipmag function reference. `functions/reference_index.md` was generated against PmagPy 4.3.15 — if a different version is installed, function signatures may differ; see `functions/policy.md` for what to do in that case.
+This index currently covers three workflows (reversal/common mean test; conglomerate test; bootstrap fold test) plus a full ipmag function reference. `functions/reference_index.md` was generated against PmagPy 4.3.15 — if a different version is installed, function signatures may differ; see `functions/policy.md` for what to do in that case.

 If using a versioned/tagged release rather than `main`, all URLs above should have `main` replaced with the relevant tag or commit hash (e.g. `.../PmagPylot/v0.1.0/...`).